Best of Iceland in Winter

 Day 1 Reykjavik

 Individual transfer by Flybus shuttle bus from Keflavik airport to your accommodation in Reykjavik where you'll spend the night.
 Remainder of the day is at leisure.
-Overnight Centerhotel Plaza Reykjavik or Hotel Centerhotel Arnarhvoll
+Overnight Centerhotel Plaza Reykjavik or Hotel Fosshotel Raudara or Fosshotel Lind.

 Day 2 Reykjavik-Reykholt

-After breakfast meet your tour guide who shows you the highlights of Iceland's exciting capital.
+After breakfast at 9am meet your tour guide who shows you the highlights of Iceland's exciting capital.
 After the tour continue west.
 Borgarfjordur is known as the Saga valley because of its many important historical events.
 Get a chance to climb the Grabrok volcano crater and get warmed at Deildartunguhver, Europe's most powerful hot spring which produces 180 liters per second of water that is nearly boiling - 97 degree Celsius.
 Hraunfossar is a series of waterfalls pouring from beneath a wide lava field.
 Barnafoss, the Children's falls, is nearby with its own tragic tale.
 Spend two nights in Borgarnes, West Iceland.
 The afternoon includes a lecture about Northern Lights.
-After dinner, step into the hotel garden in search of the Northern Lights followed by a hot cup of chocolate or tea.
+In the evening step into the hotel's garden in search of the Northern Lights followed by a hot cup of chocolate or tea.
 Overnight Hotel Hamar

 Day 3 Reykholt-Snaefellsnes Peninsula-Reykholt